Vector Autoregressive Evolution for Dynamic Multi-Objective Optimisation: Introduction

 The first category includes algorithms that aim to increase/maintain population diversity in dynamic environments, since changes can harm population diversity especially in severely changing environments.
 A simple approach for diversity increase is the introduction of random solutions or creation of highly mutated solutions to replace some members of the search population right after a change\cite{Deb2007DNSGA2,Jiang2016SGEA}.
-Such diversity-increase approaches have been widely used to tackle simple environmental changes \cite{Zhou2007reinit,Ma2021feature}.
-Some other approaches focus on diversity maintenance over time regardless of changes, including random immigration \cite{Birashk2018cellular,Azevedo2011gIDG}, diversity-enhancing reproduction \cite{Zeng2006OD,Zhang2020evo}, and two-archive maintenance \cite{Chen2017CLY}.
+Such diversity-increase approaches have been widely used to tackle simple environmental changes \cite{Ma2021feature}.
+Some other approaches focus on diversity maintenance over time regardless of changes, including random immigration \cite{Hu2023layered,Zhang2020evo}.
 The second category of DMOEAs focuses on the prediction of the changing PS/PF and creates initial population based on prediction results, for each new environment.
-A number of predictive models have been applied to DMO, including autoregression \cite{Hatzakis2006FL,Zhou2014PPS}, Kalman filter \cite{Muruganantham2016KF,Rambabu2019mixture}, regression \cite{zhang2022solving,yu2022dynamic}, support vector regression (SVR) \cite{Cao2019MOEADSVR,Hu2019SVM} and neural networks \cite{ismayilov2020neural,han2023knowledge}.
+A number of predictive models have been applied to DMO, including autoregression \cite{Hatzakis2006FL,Zhou2014PPS}, Kalman filter \cite{Muruganantham2016KF,Rambabu2019mixture}, and machine learning \cite{zhang2022solving,Cao2019MOEADSVR,liu2023cooperative}.
 Recent studies have observed that unidirectional prediction approaches do not work well for DMOPs whose PS segments move in different directions after a change \cite{Rong2018multidirectional}.
-Thus, multi-directional prediction of PS has gained increasing attention \cite{Jin2016reference,Ma2021feature,Hu2020solving}.
+Thus, multi-directional prediction of PS has gained increasing attention \cite{Ma2021feature,Hu2020solving}.
 Especially, the recently developed MOEA/D-SVR \cite{Cao2019MOEADSVR} takes the advantage of multiple search directions in MOEA/D \cite{Zhang2007moead} and that of SVR to predict the move of solutions associated with each search direction of MOEA/D. However, MOEA/D-SVR is computationally intensive as it requires to build a SVR regressor for each decision variable, in each search direction.